-Every five years, PBH commissions The NPD Group to conduct an in-depth analysis of fruit and vegetable consumption patterns, based on the National Eating Trends® (NET®) database, which captures intake of all foods and beverages individuals consume in- and away-from-home.
-The 2020 PBH State of the Plate research covered intake between 2015-2020 and was concluded prior to the COVID-19 pandemic.
+Every five years, PBH commissions The NPD Group to conduct an in-depth analysis of fruit and vegetable consumption trends, based on the National Eating Trends® (NET®) database, which captures intake of all foods and beverages individuals consume in- and away-from-home.
+The 2020 PBH State of the Plate: America's Fruit & Vegetable Consumption Trends research covered intake between 2015-2020 and was concluded prior to the COVID-19 pandemic.
 This year's research was particularly comprehensive, including annual fruit and vegetable consumption frequency; drivers of consumption patterns; specific changes in consumption behaviors; common food pairings; and in-depth segmentation of heavy, medium, and light fruit and vegetable eaters and non-eaters.
 Findings are covered in this report and demonstrate concerning trends, but also insights into opportunities to improve intake.